liserman/handcodeR/cran-comments.md

   `handcode_binary()`, package-level help).
 - Cleaned NAMESPACE: internal helpers are no longer exported.
-- New features: `quickcode` mode, comparison annotation workflow, autosave with explicit user-confirmed save location (CRAN-policy compliant).
+- New features: `quickcode` mode, comparison annotation workflow, autosave to a directory path supplied via the `autosave` argument (CRAN-policy compliant).
 - Extended test suite.
 - Updated documentation (DESCRIPTION, README, URL/BugReports fields).

 ## CRAN policy compliance

-- Writes to user filespace (autosave/quicksave) only occur after explicit per-session user confirmation via an interactive menu.
+- Writes to user filespace (autosave/quicksave) only occur when the user passes an explicit directory path as the `autosave` argument.
-- Configuration (last-used save directory) is stored in `tools::R_user_dir("handcodeR", "config")`, as permitted by CRAN policy.
+- The default (`autosave = FALSE`) performs no disk writes outside of `tempdir()`.
 - No examples write to disk; interactive Shiny entry points are wrapped in `\dontrun{}`.